Black rat: Diseases

 Black rats (or their ectoparasites) can carry a number of pathogens, of which bubonic plague (via the Oriental rat flea), typhus, Weil's disease, toxoplasmosis and trichinosis are the best known.
 It has been hypothesized that the displacement of black rats by brown rats led to the decline of the Black Death.
 This theory has, however, been deprecated, as the dates of these displacements do not match the increases and decreases in plague outbreaks.

+Plague

+Black rats are the main transmitter of bubonic plague, or Yersinia pestis, which they spread indirectly through the fleas they carry.
+Although other animals such as coyotes, bobcats, and rabbits can serve as plague reservoirs, the flea species Xenopsylla cheopis commonly carried by R. rattus is one of the most effective spreaders.
+However, archaeological evidence indicates that R. rattus might not have been present during the Black Death in England, suggesting that the plague was spread by another species.
+Although R. rattus populations often die out after a plague, causing transmission to cease, rats that survive the plague can serve as reservoirs for the disease, as well as transmitting it from wild reservoir populations to human settlements.
+Rats in regions where plague is present may also develop immunity, allowing rats and their associated fleas to survive longer than in other regions.
+Black rats' transmission of the Black Death in Europe was likely halted by a change in the Yersinia pestis bacterium that produced a milder version, inoculating rat populations against the plague.

 Rats serve as outstanding vectors for transmittance of diseases because they can carry bacteria and viruses in their systems.
 A number of bacterial diseases are common to rats, and these include Streptococcus pneumoniae, Corynebacterium kutsheri, Bacillus piliformis, Pasteurella pneumotropica, and Streptobacillus moniliformis, to name a few.
-All of these bacteria are disease causing agents in humans.
+As well as carrying zoonotic infections, R. rattus is also capable of transmitting diseases to native rat species, causing their decline when rattus is introduced.
 In some cases, these diseases are incurable.
+In addition to transmitting bacterial infections, black rats can also cary parasites such as Calodium, and protozoas including Toxoplasma gondii, many of which can be transmitted to humans.

 Predators

 The black rat is prey to cats and owls in domestic settings.
 In less urban settings, rats are preyed on by weasels, foxes and coyotes.
 These predators have little effect on the control of the black rat population because black rats are agile and fast climbers.
 In addition to agility, the black rat also uses its keen sense of hearing to detect danger and quickly evade mammalian and avian predators.